The world has changed.

 So many aspects of daily life have changed since the coronavirus entered our lives.
 From the big changes – like working from home, school closures, and a vastly curtailed economy – to smaller changes like daily mask-wearing and extra hand-washing, our lives have been redefined.

-Your brand messaging for the new normal must reflect these changes.
+Your comprehensive brand strategy and brand messaging for the new normal must reflect these changes.

 Here are a few obvious topics that may create friction with customers and prospects: